 In recent years, BLS has made significant investments in capital improvements to serve the needs of the Law School community now and into the future.
 We have built an academic facility that provides a magnificent setting for law study.
-Our state-of-the-art main academic building—with an addition described by the Architectural Guidebook to Brooklyn as “hands down the best building erected in Brooklyn since World War II”—houses a 78,000-square-foot law library, one of the largest and most modern in New York City, with Wi-Fi access to extensive online collections, remote printing capabilities, 27 group study rooms, and seating for nearly 700.
-Students have five PC/Mac labs hosting nearly 100 workstations and an additional 34 computers in other student areas.
+Our state-of-the-art main academic building—with an addition described by the Architectural Guidebook to Brooklyn as “hands down the best building erected in Brooklyn since World War II”—houses a 78,000-square-foot law library, one of the largest and most modern in New York City, with Wi-Fi access to extensive online collections, remote printing capabilities, 25 group study rooms, and seating for nearly 600.
+Students have five PC/Mac labs hosting nearly 100 workstations.
 There is wireless Internet connectivity throughout all of our academic and residential buildings, and more than 2,400 other student-accessible wired network connections.

 Student Services and Organizations

-The Brooklyn Law School’s Office of Career and Professional Development offers the highest level of career planning and development.
-The professional staff helps students hone their interviewing and networking skills and teaches résumé and cover-letter writing.
-Our team consists of eight experienced attorneys: six counselors, one dedicated employer relations specialists, and an overseeing director who brings over 25 years of multifaceted experience to the position.
+Brooklyn Law School’s Office of Career and Professional Development offers the highest level of career planning.
+The highly experienced staff helps students hone their interviewing and networking skills and teaches résumé and cover-letter writing.
+Our team consists of seven experienced attorneys: four counselors, one dedicated employer relations specialist, one professional development programming manager, and an overseeing director who brings over 25 years of multifaceted experience to the position.
 With an open-door policy and easy access to help when needed, our aim is to prepare students fully for the real world of legal practice that lies ahead.
 The school’s location in New York City informs and enhances our work.

-To help our students make informed decisions about career options, the office draws on many resources, including the Law School’s extraordinary community of alumni and supportive faculty, to organize programs and workshops on established and emerging practice areas as well as job-search skills.
+To help our students make informed decisions about career options, the office draws on many resources, including the Law School’s extraordinary community of alumni and supportive faculty, to organize programs and workshops on established and emerging practice areas as well as job-search skills and LLM-specific job search tactics.
 LLM students will have the benefit of a personal career counselor to help them navigate the legal market.
 They will also have opportunities to attend all practice area programs and skills workshops offered by Brooklyn Law School.

-For additional information about this program, please visit the LLM Program for Foreign-Trained Lawyers website, or contact:
+For additional information about this program, please visit the LLM Program for Internationally Trained Lawyers website, or contact

 Director of International Programs